 LeDuc et al. (2012) analyzed 49 biopsy samples from 24 individual right whales, all but one of which were from the eastern North Pacific.
 The analysis revealed a male-biased sex ratio and a loss of genetic diversity that appeared to be midway between that observed for right whales in the North Atlantic and the Southern Hemisphere.
 The analysis also suggested a degree of separation between eastern and western populations, a male:female ratio of 2:1, and a low effective population size for the Eastern North Pacific stock, which LeDuc et al. (2012) considered to be at "extreme risk" of extirpation.
 Six biopsy samples were obtained from right whales in the Bering Sea during the IWC POWER cruises (3 in 2017, 3 in 2018), all from individuals of previously unknown sex.
-None were obtained during the 2019 cruise.
+None were obtained during the 2019 or 2021 cruises.
 Of the six whales sampled, five were male and only one was female.
-This suggests that the sex ratio may in fact be more skewed toward males than previously believed, which would put the population at even greater risk.
-These samples have not yet been integrated into the overall sample for reanalysis; while this may change the male:female ratio, it is unlikely to change the overall conclusions of LeDuc et al. (2012).
+In 2022, Pastene et al. re-analyzed all genetic samples, including those from the 2012 LeDuc study.
+After removing duplicates, 32 individual eastern North Pacific right whale samples were included.
+For the eastern stock, the proportion of males was 0.75, indicating a higher (3:1) male-biased sex ratio than LeDuc's 2:1 (Pastene et al. 2022).
+However, despite the high proportion of males and the extremely low population size, the eastern stock showed relatively high genetic diversity (Pastene et al. 2022).
+Finally, the results of the Pastene et al. study confirmed that the two populations of North Pacific right whales are genetically distinct. .

 The only recent estimate of abundance comes from mark-recapture analyses of photo-identification and genetic data.
-Photographic (18 identified individuals) and genotype (21 identified individuals) data through 2008 were used to calculate the first mark-recapture estimates of abundance for right whales in the Bering Sea and Aleutian Islands, resulting in separate estimates of 31 (95% CL: 23-54; CV = 0.22) and 28 (95% CL: 24-42), respectively (Wade et al. 2011).
+Photographic (18 identified individuals) and genotype (21 identified individuals) data through 2008 were used to calculate the first mark-recapture estimates of abundance for right whales in the Bering Sea and Aleutian Islands, resulting in separate estimates of 31 (95% CL: 23-54; CV = 0.226) and 28 (95% CL: 24-42), respectively (Wade et al. 2011).
 The abundance estimates are for the last year of each study, corresponding to 2008 for the photo-identification estimate and 2004 for the genetic identification estimate.
 Wade et al. (2011) also estimated that the population consisted of 8 females (95% CL: 7-18) and 20 males (95% CL: 17-37).

 The Wade et al. (2011) estimates may relate to a subpopulation that uses the Bering Sea; there is no estimate for right whales in the Gulf of Alaska, and to date there have been no photo-identification matches between the two regions.
 Consequently, the total size of the Eastern North Pacific population may be somewhat higher than the Wade et al. (2011) estimates.
-However, given the extreme paucity of recent sightings in the Gulf of Alaska, it seems unlikely that the overall abundance is significantly larger.
+However, given the extreme paucity of sightings in the Gulf of Alaska, it seems unlikely that the overall abundance is significantly larger.